How to Start a Private Practice as a Therapist in New Jersey

 LCSW Track

-Pass the ASWB Clinical Exam.
-NJ does not require a separate state-specific jurisprudence exam, unlike Texas.
+Pass the ASWB Clinical Exam (Association of Social Work Boards).
+NJ does not require a separate state-specific jurisprudence exam.

-CE Requirements: Once licensed, independent clinicians must complete 40 continuing education hours every two years, including mandatory credits in ethics and cultural competency.
+Once licensed, LPCs must complete 40 continuing education hours via platforms like CE Broker every two years, including mandatory credits in ethics and cultural competency.

 Choose Your Business Entity (LLC Is Fine in NJ)